basharif/GUV-symmetry-breaking-analysis/README.md

 Code 3 applies correlation analysis and principal component analysis to study symmetry breaking.

-Additional details regarding the approach can be found in the Supplementary Information section of the paper.
+Additional details regarding the approaches used can be found in the Supplementary Information section of the paper.

 Please read the citation details below if you would like to use a part of this repository in your research.